 Once TU has protected, reconnected, or restored a waterway, it is crucial that we engage local communities, especially the next generation of that community, to help them understand what we have done, and why.

 To that end, watershed-based environmental education and home-waters oriented fishing education are fundamental to TU.

 TU has been working with youth almost since the very beginning.
 Many chapters had an early interest in youth education, and some piloted creative programs.

 In recent years, nearly every chapter is engaged in some sort of youth outreach activity.

-TU's Headwaters Youth Education Initiative encompasses a range of programs and projects known as the Stream of Engagement, serving TU's Stream of Engagement Adults Chapter TU Teen 5 Rivers TU Volunteer activities Summit Clubs Lifelong Trout in the Youth Camps Costa TU 5 Coldwater Classroom Rivers Rally Conservation Youth Advocate Leadership Interns/ Council Counselors children, teenagers and young adults.
+TU's Headwaters Youth Education Initiative encompasses a range of programs and projects known as the Stream of Engagement, serving children, teenagers and young adults.
 From the nationally-recognized, science-based Trout in the Classroom and Adopt-a-Trout programs to fly-fishing and conservation camps, teen leadership summits and college fly-fishing clubs, chapters across the country are finding ways to plug into the stream of engagement such that they are bringing the next generation in their communities along as life-long anglers and conservationists.